bmcgruddy/canvas-expander/README.md

 > **Notes**
 > The most of these operations are non destructive and none of the layer data is changed, it changes the document dimensions that frames them.

+### Transform Tools
+- **Half Opacity of Selection or Document Bounds (Experimental) (No Undo)**; an experimental feature due to current limitations of krita's filter api this operation does not create an undo history checkpoint and is limited to rectangular regions.
+Used to quickly drop the opacity of a sketch to continue drawing on top of.

 ### Selection Tools
 - **Select Boundary**; used to create a bounding box selection of all affected layers.